 This is by far the most important step.
 So often, we make goals without making them measurable or actionable.
 For instance: “I will lose weight!” or “I will workout more!”
 Those are nice things to manifest, but they’re not a PLAN.

 Be more specific with your goal.
-Don’t just say, “I want to write a book in 2020.”
-Instead, say, “I will write the entire first draft of my book in 2020, by writing 7,000 words per month, and I will make my writing goal each week so I can work around my schedule.”
+Don’t just say, “I want to write a book this year.”
+Instead, say, “I will write the entire first draft of my book by December 31st, and I’ll do it by writing 7,000 words per month, and I will make my writing goal each week so I can work around my schedule.”

 THAT is an actionable plan.